Equitable Holdings (EQH)

 5. Revenue Growth

 Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
-Unfortunately, Equitable Holdings struggled to consistently increase demand as its $12.99 billion of revenue for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and is a sign of poor business quality.
+Regrettably, Equitable Holdings’s revenue grew at a sluggish 1.6% compounded annual growth rate over the last five years.
+This was below our standards and is a rough starting point for our analysis.

 Equitable Holdings Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Just like its five-year trend, Equitable Holdings’s revenue over the last two years was flat, suggesting it is in a slump.
+Equitable Holdings’s annualized revenue growth of 3.5% over the last two years is above its five-year trend, but we were still disappointed by the results.
 Equitable Holdings Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Pre-Tax Profit Margin